etherealTech/etherealtech.github.io/docs/_posts/2022-07-09-how-to-set-any-password-in-macos.md

 1. `^$|.{1,}+` : Any password.
 (Not the best Regex, but I didn't want to mess around with it too much.)

+---

+You can also use the much more straightforward command:

+1. `pwpolicy -clearaccountpolicies`

 ## Sources

 - [Modify pwpolicy in Sierra](https://apple.stackexchange.com/questions/293820/modify-pwpolicy-in-sierra)